-Many professors refered to the common reading during freshmen seminar programs.
-They were also used as a source of topics for faculty/staff retreats, for the Lilly freshmen retreats prior to enrollment, and as supplementary reading in other courses at the college.
+Many professors referred to the common reading during freshman seminar programs.
+They were also used as a source of topics for faculty/staff retreats, for the Lilly freshman retreats prior to enrollment, and as supplementary reading in other courses at the college.
 Student organizations frequently used the common reading as a basis for their own programs.

 Feel free to come by and check out any of these books and many more in the Lilly Center Library!